ao link

 Top tips

 • Surround yourself with experienced Passivhaus consultants.
-It can make the difference between a successful Passivhaus project and one that is costly and/or does not achieve certification.
+It can make the difference between a successful Passivhaus project and one that is costly, or does not achieve certification, or both.
 We’re really fortunate in the UK to have a plethora of qualified and experienced Passivhaus designers and consultants.

 • Engage with the project contractors so that everyone on site understands Passivhaus and gets on board.
 This can be furthered by training such as toolbox talks, and appointing an airtightness champion whose job is to keep an eye on the non-negotiable airtightness detailing needed to achieve certification.
 A ‘no blame’ culture is also really important.